oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ### Source information

 The `Source` and `SourceSection` operations associate source ranges with each operation in a program.
-There are several methods defined by [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java), like `getSourceLocation` and `findSourceLocation`, that can be used to compute source information for a particular location, frame instance, etc.
+There are several `getSourceLocation` methods defined by [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java) that can be used to compute source information for a particular bytecode index, frame instance, etc.

 It is recommended to enclose the `Root` operation in appropriate `Source` and `SourceSection` operations in order to provide accurate source information for the root node.
 The generated root node will override `Node#getSourceSection` to return this information.